-To provide care for patients with hearing changes or hearing loss, Dr. Leeman works with our highly credentialed audiologist, Dr. Brandee Richardson, who is specially trained to meet your individual needs.
+To provide care for patients with hearing changes or hearing loss, Dr. Leeman works with our highly credentialed audiologist, Dr. Bea, who is specially trained to meet your individual needs.
 We use state-of-the-art diagnostic equipment to determine the nature and extent of your hearing loss and offers a wide selection of the latest hearing aids.
 Physician-guided expert care means you get personalized service and medically sound solutions for your hearing loss.
 We provide thorough testing, including traditional pure-tone air and bone conduction testing, middle ear analysis, and state-of-the-art diagnostic OAE testing.

 We offer a comprehensive selection of hearing aids and listening devices.
-Because each person’s hearing loss is as unique as they are, Dr. Richardson works closely with a variety of hearing aid manufacturers to offer the very best personalized treatment options.
+Because each person’s hearing loss is as unique as they are, Dr. Bea works closely with a variety of hearing aid manufacturers to offer the very best personalized treatment options.
 To learn more about living with hearing aids, please download our hearing aid patient guide: Manual for Better Hearing with Hearing Aids

 Some people are more susceptible to hearing loss from high-level sounds than others, and we offer custom-fit hearing protection devices in a wide variety of styles and colors to suit every occasion.
 Like your fingerprints, your ears are unique, so only custom-made hearing protection can provide great fit, superior comfort and repeatable effectiveness.